-A 90 average in the course is required for seniors to be exempt from semester exams.
+A 90 average in the course is required for seniors to be exempt from 1st semester exams.
 Seniors are excused from second semester exams.
-There are no senior exemptions for AP classes.
+Seniors enrolled in AP courses are required to take either the AP exam or a final exam.